Ollie-C/bookmarkd/README.md

 5. App has minimalist design with light use of framer-motion

+6. App is designed for use over multiple media channels, including desktop, tablet and mobile

 ### Limitations

 - User is currently unable to edit links